ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 - **SRS 09**: A microSD card logged timestamped data and used a rolling buffer to manage storage.
 Data synced with cloud when Wi-Fi was available.

-- **SRS 10**: The fan remained on continuously to maintain airflow for stable sensor readings.
+- **SRS 10**: The fan also switches on based on motion or over heating to maintain airflow for stable sensor readings.

 ---